Lukas Klitten: Frosinone

 On 18 June 2021, Klitten signed a four-year deal with Italian Serie B club Frosinone.
 In his first six months at his new club, Klitten failed to make a single first-team appearance instead playing sparingly for the U19s in Campionato Primavera 2.

 On 4 July 2022, Klitten returned to his homeland, when he signes a one-year loan deal with Danish Superliga club Silkeborg IF.
+Klitten left Silkeborg at the end of the season, with a total of 13 appearances.
+His contract with Frosinone was terminated by mutual consent on 31 August 2023.

+Hobro IK

+On 1 September 2023, Klitten signed with Hobro IK, joining his twin brother Oliver.

 Personal life

 Lukas' twin brother, Oliver Klitten, is also a professional football player.